mktrm/cs426-fall23/index.md

 Updated Office Hours on BrightSpace (See [Course Calendar](https://purdue.brightspace.com/d2l/le/calendar/832199/home/list){:target="_blank"}).

 ## Prerequisite
-The formal prerequisite is Undergraduate level CS 35400 [may be taken concurrently] or Undergraduate level ECE 46900 or Undergraduate level EE 46900 (minimum grade of C).
-However, to complete the assignments in this course, you will need to be able to write code in Python, C, and (some) C++, and have some understanding of x86 assembly, JavaScript, PHP, and SQL.
+The formal prerequisite is undergraduate level CS 25100 minimum grade of C and undergraduate level CS 25200 minimum grade of C [may be taken concurrently] or undergraduate level ECE 46900 Minimum Grade of C or undergraduate level EE 46900 Minimum Grade of C. However, to complete the assignments in this course, you will need to be able to write code in Python, C, and (some) C++, and have some understanding of x86 assembly, JavaScript, PHP, and SQL.
 We will not teach these in lecture; you are expected to learn them on your own or ask for help in office hours.

 ## Textbook